Close

 Securing Payment of Child Support with a Children’s Safe Harbor Trust

 By: Phillip B. Rarick, Esq.
-Most divorce judgments call for one of the parties to obtain a life insurance policy to secure the payment of child support, alimony or some other financial obligation.
+Most divorce judgments call for one of the parties to obtain a life insurance policy for securing the payment of child support, alimony or some other financial obligation.
 Let’s assume the obligation is solely child support: a potential mistake is failure to secure payment of…

 Updated: